RuihaoQiu/LLM-for-Jobs/GPT-for-jobs/README.md

 This folder contains the code to use openai api for different tasks on job descriptions processing:
 - Translation
-(will keep adding more tasks)
+- Segment Job: divide a job description into different segments (will keep adding more tasks)

 ## pre-requisites